EMERGING MARKETS-Latam stocks plunge on global growth concerns

-SAO PAULO/MEXICO CITY, March 6 Latin American stocks suffered their steepest fall in over four months on Tuesday after mounting concerns about global growth and a fall in commodities prices led to a sell-off in riskier assets.
+SAO PAULO, March 6 Latin American stocks suffered their steepest fall in over four months on Tuesday after mounting concerns about global growth and a fall in commodities prices led to a sell-off in riskier assets.

-The MSCI Latin American stock index dropped 3.42 percent, returning most of the previous four weeks' gains and falling below its 30-day simple moving average for the first time since Jan.
-2.
+The MSCI Latin American stock index dropped 3.53 percent to 4,103.71, returning most of the previous four weeks' gains and falling below its 30-day simple moving average for the first time since Jan 2.

-Regional shares plunged after data showed the euro zone economy contracted in the fourth quarter, compounding fears of a global recession a day after China lowered its growth target for 2012.
+Shares plunged after data showed the euro zone economy contracted in the fourth quarter, compounding fears of a global recession after China lowered its growth target for 2012 on Monday.

 China is Brazil's biggest trading partner and a key customer for Latin American commodities such as iron ore, soybeans and copper.
 Brazil sends about 20 percent of its exports to the European Union.